She slapped the flower girl at her own wedding — then the silver pendant clicked into place and exposed eleven years of lies

 Mila nodded.

-So Bianca set the mugs down, sat on the kitchen floor because that was where Mila felt safest, and began to sing the words she had carried in silence for eleven years.
+So Bianca set down the mugs, lowered herself to the kitchen floor because that was where Mila seemed to feel safest, and began to sing the words she had carried inside her body for eleven years.

 Little star, don’t fear the thunder.